Human-LLM Compound System for Scientific Ideation through Facet Recombination and Novelty Evaluation: User Study: Extended Results

-Participants generally found their results to be more worth the effort while using \sysname\ compared to the baseline tool.
-However, comparing \sysname\ and the baseline tool, there was little difference (treatment - baseline) in participants' average ratings of their favorite ideas in terms of perceived feasibility (M=0.00, Q1=-0.50, Q3=0.50), specificity (M=0.00, Q1=-0.88, Q3=0.50), and imaginativeness (M=0.00, Q1=-0.50, Q3=0.38).
-Meanwhile, the baseline tool performed better with respect to generating impactful ideas (M=-0.25, Q1=-0.50, Q3=0.00).
-Perhaps participants could more clearly see the potential impact of ideas that were grounded in just a few set input papers, which they reviewed, versus several papers, most of which were not reviewed by them.
-Comparing their baseline experience to their treatment experience, P10-HCI-baseline posited, ``\textit{since now I know the paper, I read them, I kind of understand the vocabulary... it is easier for me to see where these ideas are coming from.
-So even when the ideas are written somewhat vaguely, I can still... imagine how that would pan out because I read the paper.}'' Thus, \sysname's results being more worth the effort may predominantly be based on \sysname\ helping participants find ideas that utilize more concepts than what is already in the input papers or participants' minds (see Section \ref{sec:rq1exploration}).
-A sample of participants' favorite ideas from the two conditions is in Table \ref{tab:idea-generation-examples}.
+\paragraph{Results-Worth-Effort.} Participants generally found their results to be more worth the effort while using \sysname\ compared to the baseline tool.
+However, there was little difference in participants' average ratings of their favorite ideas in terms of perceived feasibility (M=0.00, Q1=-0.50, Q3=0.50), specificity (M=0.00, Q1=-0.88, Q3=0.50), and imaginativeness (M=0.00, Q1=-0.50, Q3=0.38).
+Meanwhile, the baseline tool performed slightly better with respect to generating impactful ideas (M=-0.25, Q1=-0.50, Q3=0.00).
+Perhaps participants could more clearly see the potential impact of ideas grounded in a few set input papers, which they reviewed, versus ideas drawing from several papers, most of which were not reviewed by them.
+P10-HCI-baseline posited, \aptLtoX{\begin{mdframed1}``\textit{since now I know the paper, I read them, I kind of understand the vocabulary... it is easier for me to see where these ideas are coming from.
+So even when the ideas are written somewhat vaguely, I can still... imagine how that would pan out because I read the paper.}''\end{mdframed1}}{\begin{mdframed}[ backgroundcolor=gray!10, leftline=true, rightline=false, topline=false, bottomline=false, linecolor=black!40, linewidth=2pt, innerleftmargin=6pt, innerrightmargin=4pt, innertopmargin=3pt, innerbottommargin=3pt ] ``\textit{since now I know the paper, I read them, I kind of understand the vocabulary... it is easier for me to see where these ideas are coming from.
+So even when the ideas are written somewhat vaguely, I can still... imagine how that would pan out because I read the paper.}'' \end{mdframed}}